DelroyGayle/KoolAIChess/README.md

 ---
 ### Pawn Promotion
-When it comes to Pawn Promotion, *Kool AI* solely promotes *its Pawns* to Queens.<br>The Player, however, has the option to promote the White's Pawn to another piece besides Queen.<br>
+When it comes to Pawn Promotion, *Kool AI* solely promotes *its Pawns* to Queens.<br>The Player, however, has the option to promote a White Pawn to another piece besides Queen.<br>
-Here is an example of Pawn Promotion - The Player's pawn as reached **c8**:
+Here is an example of Pawn Promotion - The Player's pawn has reached **c8**:
 ![image](https://github.com/DelroyGayle/KoolAIChess/assets/91061592/b4b88f91-c750-46fe-9d11-75276cb044a1)

 The Player has the option to enter either *r for Rook, b for Bishop, n for Knight or q for Queen.*<br>